Diablo Cody: Personal life

 In her memoir, Cody wrote fondly of her boyfriend "Jonny" (Jon Hunt).
 They were married from 2004 until 2007, during which time she was known in personal life as Brook Busey-Hunt.
-In 2009, she married Dan Maurio, who worked on Chelsea Lately, on which Cody also appeared frequently as a "roundtable" guest.
+In 2009, she married Dan Maurio, who worked on Chelsea Lately, where Cody also appeared frequently as a "roundtable" guest.
 They have three sons, born in 2010, 2012 and 2015.

-Cody is a friend of screenwriters Dana Fox (What Happens in Vegas, Couples Retreat) and Lorene Scafaria (Hustlers), and they often write their screenplays together in order to get advice from one another.
+Cody is a friend of screenwriters Dana Fox (What Happens in Vegas, Couples Retreat) and Lorene Scafaria (Hustlers), and they often write their screenplays together to get advice from one another.

-In light of Georgia's 2019 anti-abortion law, Cody stated that she "would not have written Juno in today's reality", as critics have perceived it as an anti-abortion film.
+In light of Georgia's 2019 anti-abortion law, Cody stated that she didn't know if she would have written Juno if she'd known "the world was going to spiral into this hellish alternate reality", as critics have perceived it as an anti-abortion film.

-Cody is a lifelong roller-coaster enthusiast and has a tattoo of the Giant Dipper at San Diego’s Belmont Park on her right arm.
+Cody is a roller-coaster enthusiast and has a tattoo of the Giant Dipper at San Diego’s Belmont Park on her right arm.